AndresMontero/Project/README.md

 # “Politics - can you listen?”

-what music is associated with positive sentiment and sharing positive and uplifting messages on social media

 ## Abstract

 The first idea of this project was to work on two different datasets: Million-Song and Twitter,